On May 19, 2017, LaLa Dior arrived home from cosmetology class at the Florida Barber Academy to find her belongings thrown in a bright blue trash bin.

 Dior, who was living in a homeless encampment next to Downtown’s Stranahan Park, learned 80 city employees came with a front-end loader and dumpster truck and threw away her belongings, along with those of some 40 to 50 other people.

 “Flat iron, the blow dryer, the mannequin head actually with the hair on it, the list goes on and on,” said Dior, who is transgender.
 “I was on hormones, that got thrown away.
 I haven’t been taking them since.”

 Now, Dior and 15 other defendants are suing the city for the destruction of personal property, alleging that the City of Fort Lauderdale violated the fourth and 14th amendments that day.
-The American Civil Liberties Union filed the case last year on their behalf, with legal support from the Southern Poverty Law Center.
+The American Civil Liberties Union filed the case last year on their behalf, with legal support from the Southern Legal Counsel.
 Hearings have continued this month, and a trial is set for August if settlements can’t be negotiated.

 In the meantime, many of the same people who were kicked out have moved back into the camp - including Dior.